-A: It's a flavor enhancer.
-The rotary evaporator can extract flavor from things at low temperature.
+A: It's a flavour enhancer.
+The rotary evaporator can extract flavour from things at low temperature.
 For example, if you put chocolate in it, the chocolate and the water boils at 25 degrees (Celsius) (77 degrees Fahrenheit) and then you collect the vapor, so you end up with chocolate water.

 Q: Where do you get the inspiration for a creation like Sound of the Sea and what's the process you follow from idea to table?

 A: The process can take a long time.
 In 1997, I put a dish on the menu which was crab ice cream with crab risotto.
 I just found it fascinating that if you said "Taste this, it's crab ice cream," some people would go 'Wow, love it!' and some would go 'Yuck, how can you have crab ice cream?
 It's an oxymoron.'"

 I started to realize that even the name of a dish can change your perception of that dish.
 From there I started to realize how complex flavor sensation is.
 It's the most complicated thing the human body does.
 There are more chromosomes involved in that than anything else, including reproduction.